Rani Khedira: RB Leipzig

 For the 2014–15 season, Khedira moved to RB Leipzig, signing a three-year contract, keeping him until 2017.
 The move was reported to be undisclosed.
 RB Leipzig had been keen on signing him since September 2013.

 Khedira made his RB Leipzig debut in the opening game of the season, playing the whole game, in a 0–0 draw against VfR Aalen.
 After making his RB Leipzig debut, he quickly established himself in the first team and played a key role for the club in his first season.
 He also became a regular start player from the beginning of the season until he was suspended for one match against SV Sandhausen on 30 November 2014 having picked up five yellow cards this season.
 However, in a 1–0 loss against FSV Frankfurt on 15 February 2015, he suffered a leg injury in the 69th minute and was substituted as a result.
 The injury kept him out of action for several weeks.
 On 17 May 2015, he returned to the first team from injury, in a 2–1 loss against Ingolstadt.
 In his first season at the club, Khedira went on to make 24 appearances in all competitions.

-Khedira playing for RB Leipzig in a friendly match against Liefering.

 In his second season at RB Leipzig, Khedira found himself in a competition for his position and this resulted in him sitting on the substitutes bench at the start of the season.
 Later in the season, he was plagued by injuries.
 Nevertheless, he went on to make 16 appearances in all competitions, as RB Leipzig were promoted to the Bundesliga.

 Ahead of the 2016–17 season, Khedira's first team opportunities continued to be limited and remained on the substitute bench following new competitions and by November, he had not made his first appearance of the season.
 On 25 November 2016, he made his first appearance of the 2016–17 season, coming on as a second-half substitute, in a 4–1 win over Freiburg.
 He went on to make ten appearances for the club this season.
 However, it was announced that Khedira was released by the club.
 He had previously been advised by his brother not to leave the club.